99kaits/tomochan/README.md

 - replies
 - post ids
 - sage and nonoko (im going for modern 4ch behavior there its just actually better defaulting to noko)

+markdown things:
+- discord style newlines, its just better esp for this kinda thing
+- no embedding images sorry you got the file uploader for that
+- fancy links will DEFINITELY be toggleable for sure just imagine the abuse cases